Metallic tower of Fourvière

+The tour in 2026, seen from the Presqu'île.

 The Tour métallique de Fourvière ("Metallic tower of Fourvière"), a landmark of Lyon, France, is a steel framework tower which bears a striking resemblance to the Eiffel Tower, which predates it by three years.
 With a height of 101 m, previously 85.9 m before installation of the TV broadcasting antenna, and weighing 210 tons, the "metallic tower" was built between 1892 and 1894.

 During the Exposition universelle of 1914 in Lyon it had a restaurant and an elevator capable of taking 22 people up to the summit.
 Although used as an observation tower until November 1, 1953, nowadays it serves as a television tower and is not accessible to the public.
 At 372 m, it is the highest point in Lyon.